Graduate Student Guide

 A student's IR field supervisor organizes the exam (if two or more students with different faculty examiners are scheduled to take the exam, the IR field supervisors will coordinate the organization of the exam).
 IR faculty submit draft questions and cooperatively write the exams.

 The IR exam contains three sections: World Politics/International Organization, International Security, and International Political Economy.
 There is a choice within each subsection (minimum of two questions).
-The exam is open book and open notes.
+Exams will be closed book/closed notes and will be administered in the computer lab from 9 am- 4 pm, with staggered 30-minute lunch breaks.
+No personal computers (including smart phones) will be permitted.

 Participating IR faculty will read and discuss each exam.
 The student's IR supervisor determines whether the student has passed the exam.